mbrukman/a-conceptual-overview-of-asyncio/readme.md

 There were a few blog-posts, stack-overflow discussons and other writings about `asyncio` that I found helpful, but didn't fully provide what I was looking for.
 I've linked the ones I enjoyed and/or found useful below.

 A few aspects particually drove my curiosity (read: drove me nuts).
+You should be able to answer all these questions by the end of this article.
-I wanted to know what's roughly happening behind the scenes when various objects are awaited.
-And, how does `asyncio` differentiate between a task which doesn't need cpu-time to make progress towards completion (for example a network-request or file-read) as opposed to a task that does need cpu-time to make progress (for example computing the $n^{th}$ fibonacci number).
-In other words, how does `asyncio.sleep()` run asynchronously while `time.sleep()` does not?
+- What's roughly happening behind the scenes when various objects are `await`-ed?
+- How does `asyncio` differentiate between a task which doesn't need cpu-time to make progress towards completion (for example a network-request or file-read) as opposed to a task that does need cpu-time to make progress (for example computing the $n^{th}$ fibonacci number).
+- How does `asyncio.sleep()` run asynchronously while `time.sleep()` does not?

 ## Introduction